chazpf/Monster_AutoBattle/README.md

 Some features I would like to implement in the future:
 - Multiattack: many monsters in D&D are severely weaker than they should be without factoring in the multiattack option.
 - Special abilities: similarly, many monsters are not brutish melee combatants, and as it stands the game has no way to use special abilities such as spellcasting.
-This would a major but extrememly desirable undertaking.
+This would be a major but extrememly desirable undertaking.
 - Currently, local storage only saves the player's current progress, reseting upon a loss.
 I would like to save the player's all time furthest progress, and allow the player to start a new game from any challenge rating they've already beaten at least once.
 - Another use of local storage would be to keep track of individual wins and loses per monster, and assemble a "Statistics" screen detailing how every monster has performed in a given player's history.
-Other statistics might include win/loss percent for the player, or average length of game (how many rounds completed before loss).
+Other statistics might include win/loss percent for the player, or average length of game (how many rounds completed before loss, on average).